ktaylor63/southeast/site/content/news/4h-national-headquarters-and-u-s-fish-and-wildlife-service-honor-louisiana-youth-wetlands-education-and-outreach-4-h-program.md

 ---
-title: 4-H National Headquarters and U.S. Fish and Wildlife Service Honor Louisiana Youth Wetlands Education and Outreach 4-H Program
+title: '4-H National Headquarters and U.S. Fish and Wildlife Service Honor Louisiana Youth Wetlands Education and Outreach 4-H Program'
-date: 2011-03-17
+date: '2011-03-17'
 tags:
     - Louisiana
+updated: 'October 3rd, 2016'
 ---

 The 4-H National Headquarters and the U. S. Fish and Wildlife Service presented the 2011 Connecting Youth with Nature through Natural Resources Conservation Education Award to the Louisiana State University AgCenter’s 4-H Youth Wetlands Program at the 76th North American Wildlife and Natural Resources Conference being held in Missouri.